 Product and distribution

 All our shoes are designed and manufactured at our facility in Kuomiokoski, Finland.
 Finished shoes are transported to our logistics centre in Mäntyharju for distribution.
-A more detailed description of how our shoes are made can be found here.

 Good shoe size